asplunds/tsdl/packages/server/README.md

 ### Detecting circular dependencies

 If you suspect you have caused a circular dependency (easily done in monorepos), you can run `npx madge -c` in the project root.

+### Deploying documentation

+Merge into branch `preview` (for preview) or branch `docs` for live.
+The CI/CD workflows will automatically build the nextra documentation site and deploy it to Cloudflare.

 ***
 This README is auto-generated